 November 01, 2018

-One of the most sugar-coma-inducing holidays — lookin’ at you Halloween — has come and gone, we’re all inevitably feeling a little sluggish, perhaps a little flushed from all the sugar running through your veins and likely a little bloated all from the festive treats we’ve been chowing down on for the past week or so.
+One of the most sugar-coma-inducing holidays — lookin’ at you Halloween — has come and gone, we’re all inevitably feeling a little sluggish, perhaps a little flushed from all the sugar running through the veins and likely a little bloated all from the festive treats taken for the past week or so.

 We’re all kind of battling a sugar hangover.
 And, yes that’s possible.